Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

     ```
     (table B keeps a unique foreignkey_A)

-## The Resolver Layer and the Model Layer

-The Zendro server uses two different layers below the GraphQL schema (which defines the functions that the GraphQL server understands) to process data, the resolver layer and the model layer.
-The main reason for this is that Zendro supports a growing number of storage types, and the more abstract layer (the resolver) is supposed to be storage type agnostic.
-There is one exception to this (in the case of distributed data models, one resolver function cannot be supported, see [below](#pagination-types)), but otherwise, it holds true.
-So the resolver layer provides an interface that the GraphQL schema can use, and (on the other side) an interface that a new storage type model has to fulfill.

 ## The code generator at work

 The code generator receives the specification as described [above](#json-specs) and generates resolvers and models from it.
 In this section we take a look at the code that is generated from the different attributes that can be given by the JSON specification.